 | RICS Level 2 survey | £800 to £1,500 | Recommended for most buyers |

-| Land Registry fee | Confirm with solicitor | Government fixed fee |
+| Land Registry (LPS) fee | Confirm with solicitor | Government fee, value-dependent |

 | Mortgage arrangement fee | Varies by lender | If buying with a mortgage |

-| Mortgage valuation fee | £300 to £800+ | Lender's requirement |
+| Mortgage valuation fee | £300 to £800+ | Lender's requirement, not a survey |

-| Moving costs | Variable | Depends on distance and volume |
+| Moving costs | £1,000 to £3,000+ | Depends on distance and volume |

 How Do Gibraltar Buying Costs Compare to the UK?

-Legal fees for property purchases in Gibraltar typically run at around 1% to 1.5% of the purchase price.
-Always get a written quote from your solicitor before instructing them.
+Legal fees typically run at around 1% to 1.5% of the purchase price.
+On a £600,000 property, budget £6,000 to £9,000.
+Always get a written quote before instructing a solicitor.

 Do I need a survey when buying property in Gibraltar?